-These can resist high temperatures, making them safe to bake inside the oven or over a fire.
+These can resist high temperatures, making them safe to bake inside most types of ovens or over a fire.
 Like most bowls, they feature a circular design that is flared out from the bottom to help with holding.
 Some feature ridges in the sides to further help with your grip with oven mitts.

 This is not something that you find in every house but some folks find it to be an easy way to store spare change instead of carrying it around in their wallet or pockets.

 You can use any type of bowl for the same but it is best to keep a designated bowl for this purpose as change accumulated from different sources changes many hands and may contain harmful microbes.

 A typical change bowl comes with a little design and promises to add some charm to your desk or table.
 It is not absolutely necessary to own one, but it sure has its merits.
-You can toss your keys and wallet on top and leave it near the front door for convenience.
+You can toss your various types of keys and wallet on top and leave it near the front door for convenience.

 Everyone has seen these and probably owns a dozen of them.
 Storage bowls, like Pyrex for instance, are like any other bowl types except they often come with a lid that can be snapped down over the top.

 This lets you either put an unfinished dish into the refrigerator or some snacks into the pantry for later, keeping an air tight seal so the food doesn't go stale or bad.